Norwich, Connecticut: History

-The town of Norwich was founded on the site of what is now Norwichtown in 1659 by settlers from Saybrook Colony led by Major John Mason and James Fitch.
+The town of Norwich was founded in 1659, on the site of what is now the neighborhood of Norwichtown, by settlers from Saybrook Colony led by Major John Mason, James Fitch, and Lieutenant Francis Griswold.
 They purchased the land "nine miles square" that became Norwich from Mohegan Sachem Uncas.
-One of the co-founders of Norwich was Thomas Leffingwell who rescued Uncas when surrounded by his Narragansett enemies, and whose son established the Leffingwell Inn.
+One of the co-founders of Norwich was Thomas Leffingwell, who rescued Uncas when surrounded by his Narragansett tribesmen, and whose son established the Leffingwell Inn.
 In 1668, a wharf was established at Yantic Cove.
 Settlement was primarily in the 3 mi area around the Norwichtown Green.
 The 69 founding families soon divided up the land in the Norwichtown vicinity for farms and businesses.

+Until 1786, the town of Norwich encompassed what became known as the "Nine Mile Square".
+Eight Religious Societies were created over the course of the 18th century and in 1786 these were mostly split into new towns, while the Long Society was merged into Preston, Connecticut.

 By 1694, the public landing built at the head of the Thames River allowed ships to unload goods at the harbor; the harbor area is known as the Chelsea neighborhood.
-The distance from the port to Norwichtown was served by the East and West Roads which became Washington Street and Broadway.
-The original center of the town was a neighborhood now called Norwichtown, an inland location chosen to be the center of a primarily agricultural farming community.
-By the late 18th century, shipping at the harbor became far more important than farming, especially when industrial mills began manufacturing on the three smaller rivers.
+The distance from the port to Norwichtown was served by the East and West Roads, which became Broadway and Washington Street.
+The original center of the town was a neighborhood now called Norwichtown, an inland location chosen to be the center of a primarily agricultural community.
+By the late 18th century, shipping at the harbor became far more important than farming, especially when industrial mills began manufacturing on the three tributary rivers.
 By the early 19th century, the center of Norwich had effectively moved to the Chelsea neighborhood.
-The official buildings of the city were located in the harbor area, such as the city hall, courts, and post office, and all the large 19th-century urban blocks.
+The official buildings of the city, such as the city hall, courts, and post office, and all the large 19th-century urban blocks, were located in the harbor area.
 The former center is now called Norwichtown to distinguish it from the current city.